nata1993/tarbimise_graafik/readme.md

 NB!
 This web application is only for stock market priced electricity.
 Fixed price services or 50/50 services are not usable by this web application, for now that is.
 Application will take Nord Pool Spot prices data from Elering AS by their means of API.
-To such price will be added VAT of 20% and excise in order to calculate exact cost of electricity usage at any hour consumed in previous hours.
+To such price will be added VAT of 20% and excise (excise not yet implemented) in order to calculate exact cost of electricity usage at any hour consumed in previous hours.
 NB!
 CSV file data wont contain 100% consumed electricity data because latest consumtion data (around 5-12 hours) is usually not present since Elektrilevi has not read the metering device for data.
 Data is updated many times